GSA/fpki-guides/_common/03_distribute_os.md

 </plist>
 ```

-### Distribute an Apple Configuration Profile
+### Distribute an Apple configuration profile

 {% include alert-warning.html content="Only System or MDM Administrators should use these steps.
-You should never email an Apple Configuration Profile to someone outside your agency's domain." %}
+You should never email an Apple configuration profile to someone outside your agency's domain." %}

-Use Apple's _Configurator 2_ to distribute your Apple Configuration Profile to government-furnished **macOS and iOS** devices in these ways:
+You can use Apple's _Configurator 2_ to distribute your Apple configuration profile to government-furnished macOS and iOS devices in the following ways:

 - Physically connect to the user's device.
 - Email a profile to specific users.*
 - Share a profile on an agency intranet webpage.*
 - [Share via over-the-air profile delivery and configuration (Apple Developer Library)](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}.
 - [Share via over-the-air delivery and configuration from an MDM server (Apple Developer Library)](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}.
-(Third-party applications are available.)
+Third-party applications are also available.
-> **For iOS only***&nbsp;&mdash;&nbsp;If you download and install FCPCA G2 from an email or an intranet website, you will need to _manually enable SSL trust for FCPCA G2_.
-This is not needed if you use Configurator 2 with over-the-air (OTA) methods or an MDM enrollment profile to install FCPCA G2.
+> ***For iOS only**&nbsp;&mdash;&nbsp;If you download and install the FCPCA G2 from an email or an intranet website, you will need to _manually enable SSL trust for FCPCA G2_.
+This is not needed if you use Configurator 2 with over-the-air (OTA) methods or an MDM enrollment profile to install the FCPCA G2.
 (See [Enable Full Trust for FCPCA G2](#enable-full-trust-for-fcpca-g2).)

-### Install an Apple Configuration Profile
+### Install an Apple configuration profile

-We recommend using an automated method to install Apple Configuration Profiles on government-furnished Apple devices (e.g., a desktop configuration management or MDM tool), which will distribute FCPCA G2.
+We recommend using an automated method to install Apple configuration profiles on government-furnished Apple devices (for example, a desktop configuration management or MDM tool), which will distribute FCPCA G2.
 (If you have questions about third-party products, email us at fpki@gsa.gov.)

 You can also manually install a profile.

-**Note:**&nbsp;&nbsp;This video shows you how to manually install an Apple Configuration Profile on **macOS**.
+**Note:**&nbsp;&nbsp;The following video shows you how to manually install an Apple configuration profile on **macOS**.
 <br>
 <video width="85%" controls>
   <source src="{{site.baseurl}}/video/manual_install_profile.mp4" type="video/mp4">